Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You need to ensure that when Azure Active Directory (Azure AD) users connect to Azure AD from the Internet by using an anonymous IP address, the users are prompted automatically to change their password.
+### You need to ensure that when Microsoft Entra ID users connect to Microsoft Entra ID from the Internet by using an anonymous IP address, the users are prompted automatically to change their password.
 Which Azure service should you use?

-- [ ] Azure AD Connect Health.
+- [ ] Microsoft Entra Connect Health.
-- [ ] Azure AD Privileged Identity Management.
+- [ ] Microsoft Entra Privileged Identity Management.
-- [ ] Azure Advanced Threat Protection (ATP).
+- [ ] Microsoft Defender for Identity (ATP).
-- [x] Azure AD Identity Protection.
+- [x] Microsoft Entra ID Protection.

 **[⬆ Back to Top](#table-of-contents)**